dario-chic/Dario-Chic/README.md

 # Welcome to My Profile!

-Hi!
-I'm Dario Chic.
+Hi! my name is Dario Chic.
 I'm a 20 years old Web Developer who codes **incredible digital experiences**. 💻 Know more about me and my work on my [Web Portfolio](http://dariochic.com/).